sirfuzzalot/workspace-explorer/README.md

 2. Add a directory to the **Workspace Explorer: Workspace Storage Directory** setting.
    - On Windows/Linux - **File > Preferences > Settings > search "Workspace Explorer"**.
    - On Mac - **Code > Preferences > Settings > search "Workspace Explorer"**.
+   - Environment variables are supported in paths, see [Using Variables in Config Paths](#using-variables-in-config-paths).
 3. Add your existing **.code-workspace** files or save a new workspace to the **Workspace Storage Directory**.
 4. Open the Workspace Explorer by clicking on the **WORKSPACES** (two windows) icon on the VSCode activity bar, typically far left or right of the window.
 5. Hit the **refresh** icon that appears when you hover over the **WORKSPACES** title.